-The majority of auction theory research has focused on designing truthful auction mechanisms to maximize the seller's revenue by optimizing a \textit{reserve price} (a price below which no transaction occurs) \cite{optimal_auctions81, optimal_auctions81_2, comp_info69}.
+\paragraph{Auctions} The majority of auction theory research has focused on designing truthful auction mechanisms to maximize the seller's revenue by optimizing a \textit{reserve price} (a price below which no transaction occurs) \cite{optimal_auctions81, optimal_auctions81_2, comp_info69}.
 A more traditional approach takes a game-theoretic view, where the seller has perfect or partial knowledge of bidders' private valuations modeled as probability distributions \cite{Wilson1985GameTheoreticAO}.
-However, this approach has a major limitation as it relies on perfect knowledge of the bidders' value distribution which is unlikely to be known to the seller in practice \cite{simple_auctions09, risk_av_agent18}.
+This approach is limited as it relies on perfect knowledge of the bidders' value distribution, which is unlikely to be known in practice \cite{risk_av_agent18}.

-In recent years the ubiquitous collection of data has presented new opportunities where unknown quantities, such as the bidders’ value distributions, may potentially be learned from past observations \cite{weed2015}.
-This has led to the emergence of the online learning approach in repeated auctions from both seller's and bidder's perspectives.
-Sellers usually seek to set a reserve price to optimize revenues \cite{regmin_spauctions15, mechanism_design14, 10.5555/2887007.2887114, 10.5555/2887007.2887118, pmlr-v32-mohri14, NIPS2014_66368270}.
-In fact, this is the main mechanism by which a seller can influence the auction revenue in today’s electronic markets \cite{regmin_spauctions15}.
-By contrast, bidders try to maximize their reward while simultaneously learning the value of a good sold repeatedly \cite{weed2015, 10.2307/23884904}.
-In particular, this triggered the emergence of a large number of various RL approaches, which we describe below in more detail.
+The ubiquitous collection of data has presented new opportunities where previously unknown quantities, such as the bidders’ value distributions, can potentially be learned from past observations \cite{weed2015}.
+In recent years, data-driven efforts have emerged that aim at learning auction mechanisms to optimize the seller's or bidder's profit \cite{regmin_spauctions15, 10.5555/2887007.2887118, NIPS2014_66368270}, or multiple performance metrics simultaneously, including social welfare and revenue \cite{neural_auction_2021, deep_gsp_2021}.
+In particular, this line of research has triggered the development of various reinforcement learning (RL) and bandit approaches, which we describe below in more detail.

-\paragraph{RL for bid optimization.} Unlike much of the mechanism design literature, RL approaches for bid optimization are not searching for the optimal revenue under a truthful auction mechanism.
-Rather, they focus on maximizing either seller's or bidder's revenue.
-The existing research to optimize bidding strategy falls into two main categories: methods based on the bandits formulation and methods based on the full RL formulation.
+\paragraph{RL and bandits for bid optimization.} The existing research to optimize bidding strategy falls into two main categories: methods based on the bandits framework and methods based on the full RL framework.